 In 2005 we did a few days on the easy Vezere river in France two-up with basic camping gear.
 G-friend is half my weight but we managed and it was fun.
 I’ve never done tandem paddling before and found it initially irritating to get synchronised after a great week solo down the Dordogne, but it was nice to share the paddling, have a chat and goof about.
 Since then I’ve also goofed off two-up on a canal in Devon when setting up matey’s folder was too much hassle.
 Easy or warm whitewater would be fun two-up and unloaded, but to do that in the UK you have to leave the country or dress up.

 For what I paid and what I did with it, my 2005 model Sunny was a great introduction to IKs.
-My sea and WW experiences above flag up it’s limitations: a lack of self-bailing/easy swampage, but let’s face it, with a name like ‘Sunny’ it’s clearly pitched as a rec boat.
-While this may be the case, I get the impression it was one of the best rec boats in its class, even with rising prices.
-It’s stability, ease of use and of course portability (pic above right: take-out on the Thames near London Bridge) is all part of this appeal.
+My sea and WW experiences flag up its limitations: it swamps easily, but let’s face it, with a name like ‘Sunny’ it’s clearly pitched as a rec boat.
+While this may be the case, I get the impression it was one of the best rec IKs in its class, even with rising prices.
+It’s stability, ease of use and of course portability (below: take-out on the Thames near London Bridge) is all part of this appeal.

 Gumotex Sunny model history

 Recognising the popularity of the original Sunny model, in 2007 Gumotex made many improvements to what I call the Mk2 Sunny (above).
 The flatter seats could be lent back on properly; there were nifty handles at each end plus an adjustable but still mushy footrest blob.
 All these were changes I made to my Mk1 model.